welcoMattic/responsive-images-demo/README.md

 > Add `sflive-demo.test` and `media.sflive-demo.test` to your hosts file

-Install Python virtualenv to be able to use fabric commands to control easily the Docker stack
+Install Python virtualenv to be able to use invoke commands to control easily the Docker stack

 `$ pipenv install`

-Enter in pipenv shell to get access to `fab` command
+Enter in pipenv shell to get access to `inv` command

 `$ pipenv shell`

-If it's your first install of Starfleet, run
+If it's your first install of this demo, run

-`$ fab start`
+`$ inv start`

 If not, just up the containers with

-`$ fab up`
+`$ inv up`